Sorting out Child Arrangements when you Cannot see your Children

 Step Three – Apply for a MIAM for Your C100 Form

-Apply for a court MIAM.
+Apply for an urgent MIAM.
 You can book one of these in below and usually have the signed MIAM form within 24 hours.
-With a Court MIAM, the other party is not contacted.
+With an Urgent MIAM, the other party is not contacted.
 You can now tell the mediator that you have made two attempts to resolve this amicably and suggested mediation but got either no response or a negative response.

 If you are represented by a solicitor, you should pass the MIAM certificate to them, but if you are following the process yourself, you now need to download a C100 form.
 Use this guide for help with C100 Form.

 Step Four – Make an online application to court with a C100 Form